 With health systems in parts of West Africa devastated by the Ebola outbreak, 1.1 million pregnant women in the region may have nowhere to turn.
 Without proper access to prenatal care, emergency obstetric services, and trained healthcare professionals, maternal deaths will rise dramatically.
-UNFPA, the United Nations Population Fund, is helping by training and deploying midwives, distributing clean delivery kits, and increasing access to family planning.
+UNFPA, the United Nations Population Fund, is helping by training and deploying midwives, distributing emergency birth kits, and increasing access to family planning.

 In March of 2014, an outbreak of the deadly Ebola virus was reported in Guinea.
 The disease quickly spread to nearby West African countries.
 By the end of 2014, the outbreak had infected an estimated 20,000 people, and killed over 7,900.
 Strained health systems have left many without access to essential health services, including reproductive health care.
 Without the proper supplies and care, more than 120,000 women could die of complications from pregnancy and childbirth.